viresh-ratnakar/exet/README.md

 downloaded into the browser's Downloads directory/folder.
 If there already exists a file with that name, the system will use a variant of the name as per its usual conventions.
-You should copy/rename the file after downloading to something more meaningful.
+You should copy/rename the file after downloading to some more meaningful folder and/or name.

 ### Going back to older versions